cox-labs/PluginTutorial/README.md

 ## Overview

 We will develop our own simple plugin by modifying the most simple existing plugin (clone matrix).
+In the end the plugin will allow you to extract a number of rows from the top of the matrix as specified by a parameter.

+Reading existing code and modifying it is the fastes way to learning plugin development.
+This way we can not only understand how things work but also easily reuse existing functionality for our needs.

 ## Step by step